 High Energy Fun

-- Wichita offers several indoor trampoline parks and bounce-house fun at places like Urban Air Trampoline Park, Aviate at Wichita Sports Forum and Jumpy Jump Land for the littles.
+- Wichita offers great indoor trampoline parks at places like Urban Air Trampoline Park and Aviate at Wichita Sports Forum.

 - All Star Adventures and All-Star Sports – With indoor and outdoor games, rides and excitement, kids can run off their energy, play miniature golf, drive go-karts, ride bumper boats or a mini roller coaster and win prizes.